 Waiver of the Foreign Language Requirement

-Students pursuing a BA in the College of Humanities and Social Sciences or the College of Science must demonstrate intermediate-level proficiency in one foreign language.
+Students pursuing a BA in the College of Humanities and Social Sciences must demonstrate intermediate-level proficiency in one foreign language.
 The web page Foreign Language Requirement explains how students can fulfill this requirement through coursework at Mason.

 Foreign Language Waiver Policies